thaniri/personalwebsite/content/blog/2020-20-05-heromarine-reynor-tvz-tsl5.md

 1. Only reveal the first 2 Hellions and 1 Reaper at the front.
 Load up the next 4 Hellions into a Medivac.
 All Hellions produced after the 6th are hidden and waiting for the blue flame timing attack.
 2. Especially against Reynor, the tendency is to leave Hellions 3-6 at the natural to defend against Zergling counter attacks.
 Hiding these Hellions looks totally ordinary.
 3. Hellion production doesn't stop after the attack because there was no Marine production for a long time.
-These are critical to holding counters.
+These additional Hellions are critical to holding counters.
 4. HeroMarine often times parks an army just outside of creep and focusses his attention elsewhere on the map.
-This is actually a pretty valuable tactic to prevent further creep spread when you cannot necessarily kill any.
+This is a valuable tactic to prevent further creep spread when you cannot necessarily clear it.
 For example at [14:51](https://youtu.be/0z0B-sr8LPs?t=1756) he leaves a small force just off of creep at the 11 o'clock position while he is consolidating an army in the centre of the map.
 As soon as he is done microing the force in the middle, he jumps in to maintain map control in the north.
 5. HeroMarine only makes 1 Missile Turret per mineral line, and 1-2 to defend his add-ons [11:00](https://youtu.be/0z0B-sr8LPs?t=1527).
 This is because Missile Turrets are quite expensive when massed, and are not actually particularly effective against very high numbers of Mutalisks.
 The goal of the Missile Turrets is to buy a little bit of time for a defending force to stim in and shoo away the Mutalisks.
 Examples at: [12:00](https://youtu.be/0z0B-sr8LPs?t=1589), [13:50](https://youtu.be/0z0B-sr8LPs?t=1695)
 6. With spare gas, use the Armoury to research Vehicle armour.
 This is because Widow Mines do not benefit from attack upgrades.
 7. After the Zerg player has secured 8 gas geisers, it is very feasible for them to make mass Banelings or Ultralisks.
 It is around this point that Marauder production is emphasized.